Planck 2013 results. V. LFI calibration: Fast convolution of the beam with the dipole

 We measure source emission from the maps using aperture photometry, as described in \citet{planck2011-7.2}, with an aperture of 70\arcm\ radius and a background annulus of 80\arcm--100\arcm.
 By keeping the aperture and annuli sizes constant rather than changing them to reflect the resolution of the instrument, we ensure that we are measuring the same source extent and subtracting the same background emission at all frequencies, since the background may vary with distance due to the structure of the extended source, or background emission surrounding it.
 A correction factor for the source flux that falls outside of the aperture is applied as per \citet{planck2013-p05}; this factor is non-negligible for the {\it WMAP} data points.
 The measured emission, in $T_\mathrm{CMB}$, is converted to $T_\mathrm{RJ}$, and then into Jansky at the nominal frequency (28.4, 44.1 or 70.4\,GHz as appropriate).
 The uncertainty in the flux densities is calculated using the rms of the pixels in the background annulus.

 The properties of the sources are summarised in Table~\ref{tab:sources}.
-The flux densities for the sources are the aperture photometry flux densities from PCCS; however as the PCCS only contains the flux densities for the RCA-averaged maps these are only used here for consistency checks.
+The flux densities for the sources in the first section of the table are the \texttt{APERFLUX} flux densities from PCCS.
+We only use these here for consistency checks, however, as the PCCS flux densities are the average across all radiometers of a given frequency rather than the flux densities as measured by each radiometer.
 We note that there is a difference in reported flux densities from {\it WMAP} between \citet{page2007} and \citet{weiland2010} of up to around 8\,\%, due to the method used: \citet{page2007} used aperture photometry, and \citet{weiland2010} fitted the beams to the sources.
 As such, care needs to be taken when comparing the numbers from the different analyses.

 In order to calculate the necessary colour corrections, we iteratively calculate the amplitude (at a reference frequency of 33\,GHz) and spectral index of the source based on the \Planck{} and {\it WMAP} aperture photometry flux densities, the values for which are quoted in Table~\ref{tab:sources}.
 We then use this spectral index to colour-correct the flux densities per RCA using quadratic fits to the colour correction values given in Sect.~\ref{sec:colourCorrections}.
 The average flux densities, and the standard deviation calculated between the RCAs, both before and after colour correction, are given in Table~\ref{tab:sources}.
 The percentage of the standard deviation to the mean is also given.
 When the colour corrections are applied, there are a few significant improvements in the standard deviations and no relevant degradation, giving confidence that the colour corrections are improving the consistency between the RCAs.